Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Author’s private collection

-Although a popular ship, the truth is from the moment SS Shalom went into service in 1964, she suffered losses and encountered ongoing difficulties, including the collision.
-Considering the financial situation of ZIM Israel Passenger Line, the Israeli flagship was sold in 1967.
+Although the Shalom was a popular ship, the sad truth is that from the very moment she entered into service in 1964, she continually suffered losses and encountered ongoing difficulties, including the collision as stated above.
+And considering the financial situation of ZIM Israel Passenger Line, the company was forced to start thinking of economising somehow.

 SS Shalom is seen here berthed at Montreal July 1967, just before she was sold